norse.torch.module.encode.PopulationEncoder#

 get_parameter(target)

-Returns the parameter given by target if it exists, otherwise throws an error.
+Return the parameter given by target if it exists, otherwise throw an error.

 get_submodule(target)